Andrebizzoni/minesweeper-repo/README.md

-# Minesweeper-repo
+# minesweeper-repo

-Simply Minesweeper!
+Simply minesweeper!
 A true classic.

 Have fun!